Visit the institution website for COVID‑19 updates

 This specialised postgraduate degree provides expert knowledge in all aspects of neuromuscular diseases and is aimed at professionals wishing to pursue a research career.
 Students undertake an extended research project in the areas of the pathomechanisms of disease and developing new treatment strategies in the field.

-The UCL Institute of Neurology has a world-class reputation in the treatment and management of patients with a wide range of neuromuscular diseases.
-Our specialised peripheral nerve and muscle clinics are run by leading clinical experts in the field.
+The UCL Queen Square Institute of Neurology has a world-class reputation in the treatment and management of patients with a wide range of neuromuscular diseases.
+Our specialised peripheral nerve and muscle clinics are run by leading clinical experts in the field and who teach on this programme.

-Students will have a unique opportunity to attend clinics and presentations, and learn about the clinical management of a wide variety of neuromuscular diseases.
+Students will have a unique opportunity to attend clinical meetings and presentations, and learn about the clinical management of a wide variety of neuromuscular diseases.

 Students will also acquire specialised expertise in research into neuromuscular disease by conducting cutting-edge clinical and basic science research.
 We aim to educate the future generation of experts in the area of neuromuscular disease.